 The Fair Value Measurements and Disclosures topic of the FASB's ASC requires companies to determine fair value based on the price that would be received to sell the asset or paid to transfer the liability to a market participant.
 The Fair Value Measurements and Disclosures topic emphasizes that fair value is a market-based measurement, not an entity-specific measurement.
-The new guideline required a phase-in approach: (1) phase one was effective for financial assets and liabilities in our first quarter of fiscal 2009.
+The new guideline required a phase-in approach: (1) phase one was effective for financial assets and liabilities in our first quarter of 2008 and (2) phase two was effective for non-financial assets and liabilities in our first quarter of fiscal 2009.
 The new provisions did not have a significant impact on our 2008 or 2009 financial statements.